GavinNL/vka/README.md

 This example demonstrates how to setup a rendering pipeline using depth testing.
 Depth testing is an integral part of almost all rendering pipelines.
+It allows objects closer to the camera to occulude objects farther from the camera without having to pre-sort the triangles.

 ---